dmorl/MichiganHospitalData/README.md

 Author: Daria Orlowska <br />
 Contact: daria.orlowska@wmich.edu <br />
-Last Updated: 2020-08-05 21:01 <br />
+Last Updated: 2020-08-06 20:53 <br />

 -------------------------------------------

 Source: Data is found under the Cumulative Data link of Michigan's Coronavirus webpage, under the link "Data About Places", under the url https://www.michigan.gov/coronavirus/0,9753,7-406-98159-523641--,00.html <br />
 Description: Tabular data of Statewide Available PPE and Bed Tracking <br />
-Date range: 2020-04-02 through 2020-08-05 <br />
+Date range: 2020-04-02 through 2020-08-06 <br />
 Missing dates: 2020-04-07, 2020-05-04, 2020-05-09, 2020-05-16, 2020-05-17, 2020-05-25, 2020-07-03, 2020-08-04  <br />
 **NOTE: As of 2020-05-18, data on the website will now be updated Monday - Friday due to furloughs**

 Author notes: Tables were released without variable descriptions.
 If Author felt confident about a new variable being a name change, tracking remained in same column and is noted in the "Note" field.
 When Author was uncertain if newly introduced variables were a name change or just a new way of tracking, a new column was added in the spreadsheet.
 As of 2020-08-05, the first table "Statewide Available Bed Tracking for COVID-19" has changed names to "Statewide Hospital Capacity Report for COVID-19".
-The reintroduction, addition and omission of variables has lead to the structure of the dataset changing-- see individual variable documentation below.
+The reintroduction, addition and omission of variables has lead to the structure of the dataset changing.
+As if 2020-08-06, the table Statewide Hospital Available PPE Tracking for COVID-19 has underwent reorganization, with some variables now being reported in aggregate.

 ---